John Pundari

 He founded the Papua New Guinea Revival Party and led it into the 2002 election.
-He retained his seat in the 2007 election, this time as a member of the National Advance Party, and was appointed Minister for Mining by Prime Minister Michael Somare in July 2010.
-Somare was replaced as Prime Minister by Peter O'Neill in August 2011, and Pundari lost his position in government.
+He retained his seat in the 2007 election, this time as a member of the National Advance Party, and was appointed Minister for Mining by Prime Minister Sir Michael Somare in July 2010.
+Somare was replaced as prime minister by Peter O'Neill in August 2011, and Pundari lost his position in government.
 Becoming a member of O'Neill's People's National Congress Party, he was appointed Minister for the Environment and Conservation in O'Neill's government following the 2012 general election.

 Pundari is an active member and leader of the Seventh-day Adventist Church in Papua New Guinea.

 The Honorable John Pundari, was recognized as a Companion of the Order of St Michael for his services to his country as a Member of the National Parliament, by Queen Elizabeth II on her birthday in 2014.

 In 2022, Pundari founded the Liberal Party to compete in the 2022 Papua New Guinean general election.